-- Supports & Scaffolds: Instructional materials are designed to support a variety of student strengths and diverse learning needs in ways that are supported by research and maintain attention to grade-level content alongside practice standards.
-This includes (all of the following): - a. scaffolds and supports that are designed based on mathematical learning progressions and the coherence of math concepts across and within grades and courses; - b. guidance on identifying scaffolds and appropriate supports that build on students' mathematical thinking, ideas, and experiences; and

-- c. content-specific guidance on identifying and addressing potential individual students needs so that supports, scaffolds, and extensions can be effectively differentiated, including adjustments to content, process, or product. - Simultaneous Mathematical Meaning Making and Language Development: Instructional materials include intentional language learning opportunities alongside appropriate, researchbased supports for multilingual learners and students with diverse learning needs in order to develop mathematical meaning-making and language simultaneously.
-This includes questions for students to raise metalinguistic awareness of how language works in math and integrating language standards alongside mathematical content standards. - Relevant Contexts: Instructional materials provide contextualized tasks and problems, and opportunity to contextualize tasks and problems, that incorporate students' everyday lives, families, and communities' ways of knowing, including their language and culture10. - Mathematical Discourse: Instructional materials are designed to allow for students to shape the mathematical discourse, through specifying opportunities for students to listen to, share with, and build on peer mathematical thinking. - Practice opportunities and resources: Instructional materials include well-designed, gradelevel practice opportunities that focus on essential mathematics and align within the progression.
-These opportunities are designed to include (all of the following) considerations: - a. a variety of modes and meaningful contexts (e.g., games, puzzles, whiteboards, card sorts, interactive problem solving); - b. low floor, high ceiling: practice should represent a flexible range of access and challenge that allow students to engage and practice across a spectrum of problems; - c. purpose over quantity: practice should have an intentional and clear connection to the current learning progression and involve students in reflection and self-assessment, through the provision of solutions (calculations, representations, and/or writing) with reflection prompts, to mark progress towards goals; and - d. fluency: practice materials should be designed in support of the deep connections between conceptual understanding and fluency. - Progress Monitoring: Instructional materials embed frequent opportunities for students to demonstrate understanding of grade-level mathematical concepts using their existing language resources.
-Instructional materials also embed resources and frequent opportunities to monitor and respond to students' understanding of grade-level mathematics.
-Materials
+- Supports and Scaffolds11: Instructional materials are designed to support a variety of student strengths and diverse learning needs in ways that are supported by research and maintain attention to grade-level content alongside practice standards.
+These materials include all of the following elements: - a. scaffolds and supports that are designed based on mathematical learning progressions and the coherence of math concepts across and within grades and courses; - b. guidance on identifying scaffolds and appropriate supports that build on students' mathematical thinking, ideas, and experiences; and - c. content-specific guidance on identifying and addressing potential individual student needs so that supports, scaffolds, and extensions can be effectively differentiated, including adjustments to content, process, or product. - Simultaneous Mathematical Meaning-Making and Language Development: Instructional materials include intentional language learning opportunities alongside appropriate, researchbased supports for multilingual learners and students with diverse learning needs to develop mathematical meaning-making and language simultaneously.
+Materials include questions for students to raise metalinguistic awareness of how language works in math and integrate language standards alongside mathematical content standards.12 - Relevant Contexts: Instructional materials provide contextualized tasks and problems and opportunities to contextualize tasks and problems that incorporate students' everyday lives, families, and communities' ways of knowing, including their language and culture.13 - Mathematical Discourse: Instructional materials are designed to allow for students to shape the mathematical discourse by specifying opportunities for students to listen to, share with, and build on peer mathematical thinking. - Practice Opportunities and Resources: Instructional materials include well-designed, gradelevel practice opportunities that focus on essential mathematics and align within the progression.
+These materials include all of the following elements: - a. a variety of modes and meaningful contexts (e.g., games, puzzles, whiteboards, card sorts, interactive problem-solving); - b. low floor, high ceiling a flexible range of access and challenge that allows students to engage and practice across a spectrum of problems;